cppccn/as-ffi-bindings/README.md

 Everything remains accessible in the rust side.
 You can modify your variable in the rust side with the `.write()` method and obviously in the WebAssembly module.
 So it's better to consider this as an unsafe action, pay attention 🥲.

+#### no_thread feature

+The feature 'no_thread' can be enabled to efficiently copy a buffer into a BufferPtr.
+To avoid data races, you should only use 1 thread to deal with the memory of your Wasmer instance.

 ### Env instantiation

 You need to `init` your environment to allocate and write, it's because you need to use exported function as `__new`, `__pin`, accordingly to the beautiful AssemblyScript memory documentation 📚.
 This is automatically initialized when Wasmer call a function in the `ImportObject` with an environment (examples coming soon).